fluffos/fluffos/docs/efun/floats/atan.md

 ### NAME

-    atan() - return the tangent of a float
+    atan() - return the arctangent of a float

 ### SYNOPSIS